An ideal distribution location in Amsterdam

 “It’s good to see that Business Park Amsterdam Osdorp is strengthened as a location for this kind of international activity,” said Achmed Baâdoud, Chairman of Amsterdam’s Nieuw-West district.
 “The added value of this location near Schiphol Airport and Amsterdam is starting to pay off.”

 Amsterdam's life sciences industry

 Amsterdam is an international hub for life sciences companies.
-It has top-notch academic hospitals – as well as two renowned universities – and it's also home to a wide array of research institutes, such as the Netherlands Cancer Institute and ACTA, one of the top dental research facilities in the world.
+It has top-notch academic hospitals – as well as two renowned universities – and it's also home to a wide array of research institutes, such as the Netherlands Cancer Institute (NKI) and ACTA, one of the top dental research facilities in the world.
 Other Dutch scientific hotspots such as Wageningen and Leiden are only about an hour away, ensuring that companies active in life sciences can access innovative technologies, clinical trials, biobanks and centres of expertise.

 For more information on the life sciences industry in Amsterdam, contact Martijn De Boer.